Fashion / Style

 The brands you won’t find on sale on Black Friday

-It seems like just about everyone has joined in.
-Some of Australia's favourite brands, biggest stores and even small cult favourites have joined in the Black Friday sales.
+On this day, some of Australia's favourite brands, biggest stores and even small cult favourites have joined in the Black Friday sales.
 Each year the list of Black Friday sales gets bigger and bigger.
 But there are a few things that you won't see involved in Black Friday.
 Regardless of how big this event gets, there are a few brands that you'll never see with a discount - ones to consider as an investment rather than an impulse buy.
 Here are some brands and pieces you'll never find on sale during Black Friday.

 Luxury fashion